tacton/tacton-basic-logging/readme.md

 Log4j 1.x is no longer being maintained and the known vulnerabilities were not resolved in the original project.
 This project handles each of these vulnerabilities specifically.

+The vulnerabilities in log4j are typically related to features around networking, databases and JMS.
+These are all features that were completely removed from this library, since we only want/have to support very basic use cases.

 This is also the source of the differences to the original log4j 1.2.17 branch.